zhadanmyk/async-await-test/README.md

 ### Run the test code

+The CLI is not able to run the TS transform for the unit tests, so these are run using jasmine on node.js:

-- The tests are run in the browser via Karma (and Jasmine): `npm test`
+- Compile and run the tests: `npm test`.

 ### Build the app code